ggozad/jarn.xmpp.collaboration/README.rst

         </patch>
     </iq>

-The parties  MUST apply it to their text and if they succeeded as above.
+The parties  MUST apply it to their text.
 If applying the patch fails, the server (or client) MUST reply with an ``iq`` stanza of type `error`.
 For instance if a patch was sent to the server and for some reason it was not possible to apply it to the shadow copy, the server would reply::

     <iq id='234' from='collaboration.example.com' to='foo@example.com/work' type='error'>